Darpana-iitgn/DataScience-Sem4/README.md

 # DataScience-Sem4
 Interesting projects for CS308

+# Graph Stream Library ;->

 # Project Structure
-datasets  ---> Contains all the datasets main.ipynb ---> main notebook used by viola dockerfile---> docker configuration file
+datasets  ---> Contains all the datasets main.ipynb ---> main notebook used by viola // Now renamed as Writing_Assignment_Final.ipynb dockerfile---> docker configuration file

+Sketch_Algorithms_Final.ipynb  // Finalized Sketch Algorithms   Note: add the comparison with ground truth values (sir's suggestion)
+Streaming_Algorithms_Final.ipynb // Finalized Sketch Algorithms Note: Add the experiments with the different values of the constants to compare how the constants affects the outputs.

 # Quick setup